open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 ![SVG of load tester workflow](../../workflows/tutorials/tune-readsize/tune-readsize.bonsai)
 :::

 ### Hardware Configuration
 The top-row configuration chain includes a
 <xref:OpenEphys.Onix1.ConfigureLoadTester> operator.
 This configures ONIX's Load
-Tester Device, which produces and consumes data at user specified rates for testing and tuning the latency between data production and real-time feedback.
+Tester Device, which produces and consumes data at user-specified rates for testing and tuning the latency between data production and real-time feedback.
 This device is _not a emulator_.
 It is a real hardware device that produces and consumes data using the selected driver and physical link (e.g. PCIe bus) and